 very black and sludgey, the piston rings may be badly worn.

-- Before stripping any parts, give the engine a good scrub with Jizer and
+- Before stripping any parts, give the engine a good scrub with a degreaser (Jizer) and

 hose it off.
 This makes the job much more pleasant.
 Then remove external

 automotive parts that will not be re-used, and drain the engine oil.

 - Lay the engine on its side, or stand it on end on its flywheel, taking care

 that it will not fall over, and remove the sump.
 Examine the residue in the